laws-africa/indigo/docs/running/index.rst

 Installing Indigo Locally
 -------------------------

-1. Ensure you have Python 2.7 and `virtualenv <https://virtualenv.pypa.io/en/stable/>`_ installed3
+1. Ensure you have Python 2.7 and `virtualenv <https://virtualenv.pypa.io/en/stable/>`_ installed
 2. Clone the `github.com/laws-africa/example-indigo <https://github.com/laws-africa/example-indigo>`_ repository.
 It has all Indigo's dependencies for Python, Ruby and Java described in it::

     $ git clone https://github.com/laws-africa/example-indigo